linkerd/website/linkerd.io/content/2/tasks/external-prometheus.md

 ```

 {{< note >}}
-Rather than the plain url of the existing prometheus.
-The query path of the
+Rather than the plain URL of the existing Prometheus, the query path of the
-instance has to be passed which is usually at `api/prom`
+instance has to be passed which is usually at `api/prom`.
 {{< /note >}}

 Once applied, this configuration is persistent across upgrades, without having